 Some classes get their abilities through innate magic, or chance occurrences, but for others their road to becoming local, regional, and even legendary status in the world of Dungeons & Dragons is full of months and years and even decades of training.
 The idea of a honed Athlete fits with multiple classes, the hero who wasn’t destined but worked their way into the history books through physical training and will.
 Does the Athlete fit this narrative, or does it fall short?

-The DnD One Athlete feat is a feat that gives a +1 to STR, DEX, or CON ability score, increases climb speed to equal normal movement speed, gives ability on all Jump checks, and only penalizes 5 feet for getting up from the prone position instead of half of movement.
+The DnD One Athlete feat is a feat that gives a +1 to STR, DEX, or CON ability score, increases climb speed to equal normal movement speed, gives advantage on all Jump checks, and only penalizes 5 feet for getting up from the prone position instead of half of movement.

 That’s a lot of moving pieces, but does it actually add up into something worth taking?
 Let’s dive in!